C-GRASP/AnalysisNotebooks/documentation/documentation.md

 # C-Grasp Dataset Documentation

-This document details the USGS Coast Grain Size Portal ([C-Grasp](https://zenodo.org/record/5874231#.YeePiVuIbRY)), the data sources it is comprised of, and  any alterations/decisions that may have been enacted in the compilation processes.
+This document details the USGS Coast Grain Size Portal ([C-Grasp](https://zenodo.org/record/5874231#.YeePiVuIbRY)), the data sources it is comprised of, and  any alterations/decisions made in the compilation processes.

 ### About the dataset: